 This is a list of what I consider to be the top most common mistakes that all Photoshop beginners tend to make when starting out using the software.
 If you make any of these mistakes, try your best to avoid them.

 1 – Not customizing their workspace

-This is among the most important mistakes all Photoshop beginners do mostly because they don’t even know that this can be done, to start with and also because they didn’t develop a personal workflow yet.
+This is among the most significant mistakes all Photoshop beginners do, mostly because they don’t even know that this can be done, to start with and also because they didn’t develop a personal workflow yet.
 It’s crucial that you create one so that you always find things quicker and don’t have to go through all the menus and find the tools or panels you’re looking for

 If you use a certain panel or tool preset more than 3 or 4 times in less than 10 minutes, it’s generally a good idea to place that panel or tool on a toolbar so you can access it quicker, or even access it through the keyboard shortcut if you use it a lot.